STSM HOST Expression of Interest

-- The Environmental Physics Department will have a winter aerosol sampling campaign in Budapest in January especially intended for TXRF analysis of size-fractionated samples.
+The Environmental Physics Department has several aerosol sampling campaigns in Hungary, involving cascade-impactors intended for TXRF analysis of size-fractionated samples.
 The STSM candidate can assist in TXRF measurements of aerosol particles deposited on Si wafers and related data evaluation.
-Recommended STSM duration is two weeks (practically second half of January 2020).
-This possibility is more related to the objectives of WG3.
+Recommended STSM duration is two weeks, schedule depends on the availability of the candidate.

 Department of Atomic Physics and Nanophysics (Institute of Physics) and Center for Research & Analysis (Faculty of Natural Sciences),

 Jan Kochanowski University in Kielce